wurmlab/SBC361-programming-in-R/README.md

 ### Additionally:
 * ensure that you know how to do this stuff.
 * undergraduates should have done  http://goo.gl/qsjJs5 before the first practical - you should be on top of all basic R handling too.
 * The practicals are not necessarily easy/intuitive.
   * you should have worked through your practical at least 1 week beforehand.
 Where you struggled is likely where students will also struggle.
   * you guys can help each other out
+* We are using the [!Hadley Wickham style guide](http://adv-r.had.co.nz/Style.html)
 * For many exercises there are multiple possible solutions.
 That's cool.
 Some may be easier, some may suck.
 * You are welcome (but by no means obliged!) to attend the lectures where we'll be going over the basics.
 * The practicals as we have them are imperfect.
 Don't hesitate to suggest changes.
 * In "light orange" are commenting links - you can make comments there; or liaise directly with the practical leader with regards to specific suggestions.
 These can include structure, wording, deleting/adding sections.